 The internet is supersizing, and innovation continues to drive the market.
-Between autonomous systems, connected intelligence, a 3D internet that brings the metaverse to reality, a connectivity revolution centered around private The “G” in 5G stands for generation.
+Between autonomous systems, connected intelligence, a 3D internet that brings the metaverse to reality, a connectivity revolution centered around private 5GThe “G” in 5G stands for generation.
 5G is the fifth generation of wireless technology.
-5G is characterized by bigger channels (which improves throughput), lower latencies allowing for real time applications, and the ability to connect more devices (which is increasingly important as the number of devices has grown exponentially). and Industry 4.0, we are witnessing some significant market drivers.
+5G is characterized by bigger channels (which improves throughput), lower latencies allowing for real time applications, and the ability to connect more devices (which is increasingly important as the number of devices has grown exponentially).
+More and Industry 4.0, we are witnessing some significant market drivers.

 Setting The Stage For Edge Technology

 Technology innovation followed by market adoption often happens in waves.
 However, we are currently in the midst of multiple simultaneous adoption curves.
 In particular, these market-grabbing headlines are due in part to a confluence of technology waves that include: